-Smollett, in "The Hi tory of England from the Revolution to the death of teory of the second?-a continuation of Hume's history-has only a page and a hulf on the operation of 1/1/4, and fall into the error of saving that "they were wholly conducted by the engineers and other, who commanded the British rearine."
-Parkmain!
-Attention Monthly' for May, 1891) puts it correctly when he state, that "the whole work of the sege fell upon the land forces, and though it had been proposed to send a body of marines ashero, the was not done.
-There or four gunners, intended, in the words of Warren, 'to put your men in the way of leading cannon,' were his only contribution to the operations of the siege."
-(See letter of Warren to Lepperriell, 11th May, 1715), in which he showed be had no men to space.
-The p.
-629, n.)
-Smollett was, however, fully aware of the importance of Cape Breton, and of the ignominy of the peace which gave it up "in exchange for a petty fortre-in the East Indie."
-Smollett avenuer space, pp. 299-304, (London ed. of 1796) to the taking of Louisbourg in 1755, and describe. "the noisy e-pressions of triumph and exultation" in London.
+Smollett, in "The History of England from the Revolution to the death of George the Second"-a continuation of Hume's history-has only a page and a-half on the operations of 1745, and falls into the error of saying that "they were wholly conducted by the engineers and officers who commanded the British marines."
+Parkman ('Atlantic Monthly' for May, 1891) puts it correctly when he states that "the whole work of the siege fell upon the land forces, and though it had been proposed to send a body of marines ashore, this was not done.
+Three or four gunners, intended, in the words of Warren, 'to put your men in the way of loading cannon,' were his only contribution to the operations of the siege."
+(See letter of Warren to Pepperrell, 11th May, 1745, in which he showed he had no men to spare.
+Ib. p 629, n.)
+Smollatt was, however, fully aware of the importance of Cape Breton, and of the ignominy of the peace which gavo it up " in exchange for a petty fortress in the East Indies."
+Smollett gives more space, pp. 299-304, (London ed. of 1796) to the taking of Louishourg in 1758, and describes "the noisy expressions of triumph and exultation " in London.

-Exodus of the Western Nations," by Viscount Bury, M.P.
-(London, 1805, 2 vols.).
-In the second volume (pp. 173-186) a brief sketch of the siege of 1745 is given, but while it is incorrect in some particulars it does not fail to do full justice to the enterprise and bravery of the New Englanders.
-We know, however, that Warren had not actually communicated with Popperrell before the latter's preparations for sailing were complete, or had arranged for a rendezvous at Canso.
+"Exodus of the Western Nations," by Viscount Bury, M.P.
+(London, 1865, 2 vols.).
+In the second volume (pp. 179-186) a brief sketch of the siege of 1745 is given, but while it is incorrect in some particulars it does not fail to do full justice to the enterprise and bravery of the New Englanders.
+We know, however, that Warren had not actually communicated with Pepperrell before the latter's preparations for sailing were complete, or had arranged for a rendezvous at Canso.
 As a matter of fact, Popperrell sailed for Canso despite the knowledge that Warren had refused to co-operate with him.
-Vaughan did not attack the royal battery and force the French to spike their guns.
-The garrison did not become mutinous during the siege, but did their duty contageously.
-Lord Bury was civil secretary for 1854-5, under Sir Edmund Hoad, while governor-general of Canada, and married a daughter of Sir Allan McNab, who took for many years a leading part in Canadian affairs.
+Vaughan did not attack the royal hattery and force the French to spike their guns.
+The garrison did not become mutinous during the siege, but did their duty courageously.
+Lord Bury was civil secretary for 1854-5, under Sir Edmund Head, while governor-general of Canada, and married a daughter of Sir Allan McNab, who took for many years a loading part in Canadian affairs.
 The work in question is a history of colonization, quite readable, but sketchy and not always accurate in its details.
 Another example of his inaccuracy is his statement that the Duc d'Anville died at sea.
-(See supra, sec.
-VI.)
+(See supra, sec, VI.)